m4riodev/code-19/README.md

 # ID-19 :: Call for Code Hackathon BR 2020

-*This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Currently, with more people needing to get out of isolation, we will use the QR Code technology, to identify places where you have been and if someone diagnosed with Covid-19 passed through the same place, we will inform you, so that you are alert to possible symptoms.
+And through Watson's AI, we will pass on relevant information about the pandemic and its consequences.
+All this always prioritizing the privacy of everyone.

 ## Available Scripts

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 In the project directory, you can run: